Winston Learning Series

 Tuesday, April 10, 2018 7pm-8pm

-Explore transition issues that exist for students with learning disabilities entering post-secondary education.
-This presentation will be delivered by Dianna Hengst, the Director of UTSA's Disability Services.
+Explores transition issues that exist for students with learning disabilities entering post-secondary education.
+This presentation was delivered by Dianna Hengst, the Director of UTSA's Disability Services.

-For more information or to RSVP, please contact the Development office at (210) 615-7485 or at email@example.com
+For more information please contact the Development office at (210) 615-7485 or at email@example.com

 “Walking in the Shoes of a Child with Learning Disabilities”

 In conjunction with the Trinity University School Psychology Program

 On Saturday, September 16, parents, teachers, university students, and others experienced the disorienting world of dyslexia, dysgraphia, and other learning differences.
 Using mirrors and other tools, graduate students from Trinity University guided participants as they try to read, do arithmetic, and other academic tasks.
 To most, this is a powerful experience that solicited compassion, respect, and tearful emotion for anyone who faces such challenges 24 hours a day.